morse-simulator/morse/doc/man/morse_man_page.rst

 			variable to determine the name of the node.
 If it does not exist, rely on the name of the host.

+:MORSE_SILENT_PYTHON_CHECK:
+			Do not restrict matching system vs. Blender Python version.
+Use at your own risk.

 Morse relying on Python to execute itself, the run of Morse is influenced by all Python variables, in particular **PYTHONPATH**.
 See :manpage:`python(1)` for details.